 I've set up a support group, monthly meet-ups and mentorship (read: Community) for other Holistic Nutritionists' in the Okanagan, seeing a need for inspiration from others' in our industry.

-But through all the ups and downs I've seen in the last 6 years, my favourite part is what I've gotten out of private coaching with my clients.
+Through all the ups and downs I've seen in the last 6 years, my favourite part is private coaching with my clients.
 As a consultant, we are educating, but we also are constantly reminded of 'practicing what we preach' from our very own clients.
 The irony never gets past me, and I have learned, seen, been shown, been taught and schooled, changed, radically re-arranged and downright amazed at the people I get to work with.

 So this is all about you, folks...